-Table 7-25 Start Workflow Properties ------------ ------- --------------------- --
+Table 7-25 Start Workflow Properties Table 7-25 Start Workflow Properties --- ------------ ---------------------------

 Property Description Activity Id Specify a unique string value that identifies the activity.
 Activity Ids are written to the user application's log file.
 Specifying a meaningful Activity Id makes it easier to understand the data written to the logs.
 You can specify letters, numbers, and the underscore () character.
-If you do not specify a value, the Activity Id defaults to ActivityMN, where the NN represents the order in which the activity was added to the workflow.
+If you do not specify a value, the Activity Id defaults to ActivityNN, where the NN represents the order in which the activity was added to the workflow.
 Name Provides a name for the activity.

-Provisioning Request Defn to start An expression that resolves to the distinguished name of the provisioning request definition to invoke.
+Property Description Provisioning Request Defn to start An expression that resolves to the distinguished name of the provisioning request definition to invoke.
 You can select the provisioning request from the Expression Builder.
 The possible selections are provisioning requests whose Status is Active and whose Process Type is Normal.
 Recipient An expression that resolves to one or more user or group distinguished names.
 To specify multiple values, click Recipient List (in the ECMAScript Objects panel of the Expression Builder).
 This generates a pre-built function called multirecipient().
 Replace 'Enter recipient' with the distinguished name of a user or group as needed to include all of the recipients for the workflow.
 A separate workflow process is created for each recipient that you specify.

-Property Description Correlation ID An expression that lets you group the workflows invoked from this activity.
+Correlation ID An expression that lets you group the workflows invoked from this activity.
 If you do not supply a value, the workflow engine supplies a default, which is the request ID of the current workflow.

 To pass the data needed by the workflow you want to start, you must specify data item mappings.
 The data items you must specify depend on the workflow that is to be started.
 The Data Item Mapping view displays the fields required by the Provisioning Request Defn to start.
 Because the Provisioning Request Defn to start is an expression, it might evaluate properly only at runtime.
-This would be the case in a workflow where the user could choose a workflow to start from a form field, and that value gets mapped to flowdata, and that flowdata expression is used in the Provisioning Request Defn to start can be determined at design time.
+This would be the case in a workflow where the user could choose a workflow to start from a form field, and that value gets mapped to flowdata, and that flowdata expression is used in the Provisioning Request Defn to start property.
+To account for this, the Data Item Mapping view changes based on whether the workflow to start can be determined at design time.
 If so, then the data items to start that workflow are shown.
 However, if the workflow is not known at design time, then the workflow developer must specify them.